 Jackson Therapeutic Recreation helps everyone who isn’t living to their fullest because of health barriers

-We can support people living with stroke, dementia, mental health challenges, bereavement, autism, developmental disability, social isolation, depression, anxiety, physical disability, behavioural issues – or anyone who wants to make a positive change.
+We can support people living with health barriers, including stroke, dementia, mental health challenges, bereavement, autism, developmental disability, social isolation, depression, anxiety, physical disability, behavioural issues – or anyone who wants to make a positive change.

 Dementia and Alzheimer’s

 How can Therapeutic Recreation help those with dementia?

 How can Therapeutic Recreation help to manage responsive behaviours?

 Jackson Therapeutic Recreation is proud to have actively supported clients and their families through the Passport Program since 2008.
 If you already have Passport funding please contact us to discuss engaging our services.

 If you are not familiar with the Passport Program, it is offered through the Ontario Ministry of Community and Social Services, and provides financial aid to anyone 18 years of age or older living in Ontario with a developmental disability.
 Here is a link to the Ministry site for further information.

 Maintaining physical fitness, increasing self-confidence, improving co-ordination, and developing a positive use of leisure time – these are the benefits that therapeutic recreation brings to people with physical disabilities.

 The emotional, psychological and social well-being of each of us is impacted by mental health.